AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >[!NOTE]
 >
 >While load balancing spreads the load efficiently, caching helps to reduce the load.
-Therefore, try to optimize caching and reduce the overall load before you set up load balancing.
+Therefore, try to optimize caching and reduce the overall load before you set upload balancing.
 Good caching may increase the load balancer's performance, or render load balancing unnecessary.

 >[!CAUTION]
 >
->While a single Dispatcher is able to saturate the capacity of the available Publish instances, for some rare applications it can make sense to also balance the load between two Dispatcher instances.
-Configurations with multiple Dispatchers must be considered carefully, because an extra Dispatcher can increase the load on the available Publish instances and can easily decrease performance in most applications.
+>While a single Dispatcher is able to saturate the capacity of the available Publish instances, for some rare applications it can also make sense to balance the load between two Dispatcher instances.
+Configurations with multiple Dispatchers must be considered carefully.
+The reason is because an extra Dispatcher can increase the load on the available Publish instances and can easily decrease performance in most applications.

 ## How the Dispatcher performs Load Balancing {#how-the-dispatcher-performs-load-balancing}